-Answer: Yes, However the course(s) must be on the final “official” high school Transcript to be considered as part of the Success Curriculum.
-For example, if a student graduates May 31 but intends to take a summer recovery course, the graduation date cannot be May31, rather it should be after the course has ended.
+A: Yes, however the course(s) must be on the final “official” high school Transcript to be considered as part of the Success Curriculum.
+For example, if a student graduates May 31 but intends to take a summer recovery course, the graduation date cannot be May 31, rather it should be after the course has ended.

 ACT and WorkKeys

-Answer: Most questions about your scholarship can be answered by the Hathaway Scholarship Coordinators at each college.
+A: Most questions about your scholarship can be Aed by the Hathaway Scholarship Coordinators at each college.
 Here is the contact information.

 A: Yes, it may be used at an eligible institution.
 However, summer does not count as part of the academic year so the student must also attend the fall and spring semesters of the academic year.
 The summer semesters does count toward the student’s total scholarship eligibility for an equivalent of eight full time semesters.